 The website is easy to navigate and will keep those interested up to date with the latest information.

-The first edition of 'Fired Up' - Open Medium Magazine was distributed to members in mid-May.
+The latest edition of 'Fired Up' - Open Medium Magazine was distributed to members in December.
 Any WA members who did not received their magazine, please contact us.
-We look forward with anticipation to the release of the guest artists and further information.

 The Porcelain Artists of WA (formerly the WA Guild of China Painters) held its annual exhibition and sale of work at the Palms Community Centre, Subiaco on Saturday 6th and Sunday 7th May.
 The theme for the 2023 exhibition was ‘Connections’.